An Introduction to Photometry Using Maxim DL

 The Gap

 The gap is used only if you have an object nearby interfering with your background annulus.
 Use the gap to create a buffer region between the analysis aperture and the background annulus.
 If you have an object that is *bleeding into your object* do not attempt to use simple aperture photometry to determine the object’s brightness.
-An example image of using the Gap to exclude nearby objects can be found at the AAVSO website here.
+The gap is described in more detail within this very extensive photometry guide, created by the AAVSO. here.

 Adjusting Your Annulus & Gap: Now find BL Lac in your image and double click on it.
 Again, use the cursor keys to center your aperture on your object.
 Set your annulus (again by right clicking anywhere in the image and selecting Set Annulus Thickness) to as close to your aperture size as possible, making sure that other objects do not significantly fall within the annulus.
 If you have a default gap width, try setting it to zero (again by right clicking anywhere in the image and selecting Set Gap Width).